Graphic Novels for Kids: Classroom Ideas, Booklists, and More

 Gene Luen Yang: Reading Without Walls

 Gene Luen Yang began drawing comic books in the fifth grade.
 In 2006, his graphic novel, American Born Chinese — a memoir about growing up as an Asian American — became the first graphic novel to win the American Library Association’s Printz Award.
 He is the author of the Secret Coders series and has written for the hit comics Avatar: The Last Airbender and Superman.
-In 2016, the Library of Congress named Gene as the 5thNational Ambassador for Young People’s Literature.
-Later that same year, Gene received the MacArthur Fellow "Genius Grant."
+In 2016, the Library of Congress named Gene as the 5thNational Ambassador for Young People’s Literature (opens in a new window).
+Later that same year, Gene received the MacArthur Fellow (opens in a new window) “Genius Grant.”

 As part of his Ambassador outreach, Gene publishes a video blog, Reading Without Walls, on Reading Rockets.
 A few sample posts: